jimhigson/oboe.js/writing/main/5_Implementation.md

 Although not following an established object orientated metamodel, the high-level design hasn't departed very far from what could be made following that style.
-If we wish to think in terms of the OO paradigm we might say that values trapped inside the closure are class attributes and that handlers it registers on the event bus are class methods.
-In this regard, the high-level internal design of Oboe may be discussed using terms from a more standard object oriented metamodel.
+If we wish to think in terms of the OO paradigm we might say that values trapped inside the closure are private class attributes and that handlers it registers on the event bus are the class' public methods.
+In this regard, the high-level internal design of Oboe could be discussed using terms from a more standard object oriented metamodel.

 Because of the pressures on code size I decided not to use a general